refinedev/refine/documentation/docs/api-reference/core/hooks/authentication/useRegister.md

 ## Redirection after register

-A custom URL can be given to mutate the function from the `useRegister` hook if you want to redirect yourself to a certain URL.
+A custom URL can be given to mutate the function from the `useRegister` hook if you want to redirect yourself to a certain URL:

 ```tsx
 import { useRegister } from "@refinedev/core";